 No rig is perfect, and we all have our personal preferences, but in my experience, this is the best transceiver, even with the nits above.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FTdx5000.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FTdx5000.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FTdx5000 might be around:
+Based on historic data, today's second-hand price of the Yaesu FTdx5000 is around: